-In this 90 min online session, participants will hear short “story-driven” presentations from TerraDT technical leads, showcasing preliminary results and early demonstrators to illustrate how new components and emulators can support applications such as sea-ice and land-ice risk assessment, land and extremes monitoring, and aerosol and air-quality services.
-A panel discussion with representatives from DestinE, sister digital twin projects and external stakeholders will explore how these developments fit into a broader European digital twin ecosystem and what is needed to translate components and simulations into operational services that people actually use.
+In this 90 min online session, participants heard short “story-driven” presentations from TerraDT technical leads, showcasing preliminary results and early demonstrators to illustrate how new components and emulators can support applications such as sea-ice and land-ice risk assessment, land and extremes monitoring, and aerosol and air-quality services.

 Interactive polls and a live Q&A will be used throughout the webinar to collect participants’ interests, perceived barriers and collaboration ideas.